openresty/luajit2/README.md

 This Lua API can be JIT compiled.

-Returns true when the table contains non-nil array elements or non-nil key-value pairs.
+Returns true when the table contains neither non-nil array elements nor non-nil key-value pairs.

 Usage: